nutratech/cli/README.rst

   pip install -r requirements-old.txt

 This won't guarantee compatibility for every version, but it will help.
 We provide a wide range.
-The oldest version of colorama is from 2010.
+The oldest version of ``tabulate`` is from 2013.

 To use an old interpreter (Python 3.4 does not have the ``typing`` module!
 Only ``collections.abc``.) you may need to use